nicolasmurgueitio/nicolasmurgueitio.github.io/README.md

 2. **Measuring unpredictability in the family and physical environment.** Unpredictability, or random fluctuations in the family and physical environment, might be a unique dimension of early adversity.
 We are using data-driven techniques (i.e., exploratory factor analysis) to explore how various measures of unpredictable and chaotic environments (e.g., household chaos, food insecurity, parental instability) relate to each other.

     **Collaborators:** Margaret Sheridan (UNC), Katie McLaughlin (Harvard University).

+3. **Threat exposure and infant behavior.** We are looking at how exposure to threat impacts infant behavior during the Still Paradigm during infancy.
+We are also looking at whether these effects interact with infant age, as animal work shows that exposure to threat does not modify attachment strategy very early in pup hood.

+   **Collaborators:** Cathi Propper (UNC), Margaret Sheridan (UNC).

 **Microbiome**